DarkSirrush/SyrupTale/README.md

-﻿# Cosmic - MapleStory v83
+﻿# SyrupTale - MapleStory v83
-Cosmic launched as a successor to HeavenMS on March 21st 2021.

-This document is currently being worked on, so it may not be fully accurate.
+SyrupTale is aiming to be a complete restructuring/rebalancing of the game, done mainly through WZ edits unless a real developer shows interest in this project.

 ## Beware